The tea houses of Montréal

 Putting the tea in community

-Close to the Plateau’s Parc Laurier, Café ORR is a neighbourhood hot spot where freelancers come to work, students study the hours away and the plush sofas are full of conversation.
-There’s even a projection screen for regularly scheduled film screenings – and requests are welcome.
+Close to the Plateaus Parc Laurier, Café ORR is a neighbourhood hot spot where freelancers come to work, students study the hours away and the plush sofas are full of conversation.
+We’d suggest trying to grab a seat in the tucked-away upper secret clubhouse spot next to the stairs, but be warned, it’s a popular spot!
+Theres even a projection screen upstairs often showing something eye-catching, and requests are welcome.
 Try the chai and matcha lattes and stay for the movies.

 A Mys-tea-cal experience